Rising-Ph0enix/Undergrad-Project-Documentation/Document.md

 Is it possible to change the GPS - public class - to a private class - yes!

+i) Study Service Lifecycle & Activity lifecycle - compare & contrast

+ii) Study How Google has implemented its lifecycle & convert that for Service lifecycle.

+iii) Make sure you include your permissions for you app - create a new activity which calls activitycompat.requestpermissions. :)

 5. Modify GPS & ADD POST

 Use Google's volley library - easy - TEST